SeungjuShin93/Coding-Algorithms/README.md

-# Programmers
+# Coding - Algorithms
-This repository is for the purpose of practicing coding on the programmer's site using JavaScript
+This repository is for the purpose of practicing coding on (https://programmers.co.kr/) and (https://www.acmicpc.net/) using JavaScript